RADAR-base/GSoC/project-ideas_2026/README.md

 **Overview**: This project will extend an existing RADAR-base Researcher Portal frontend (Next.js + TypeScript) that already includes participant-level and cohort-level data views composed of configurable visualization widgets.
 The goal is to turn these into first-class, configurable dashboards with AI-assisted assistance for configuring views, choosing metrics, and interpreting data.

 RADAR-base is an open-source platform for collecting, managing, and analyzing multimodal data for health research (e.g. wearables, mobile apps, questionnaires).
 The current prototype Researcher Portal integrates with RADAR-base-compatible APIs to fetch metric metadata and timeseries data (e.g. via a metrics catalogue and `/metrics/timeseries` endpoints) and renders them using an ApexCharts-based visualization layer.
-Researchers can already:

-- Switch between participant and cohort views.
-- Add per-widget visualizations that are backed by a shared data service and metric catalogue.
-- Select metrics from devices (e.g. steps, heart rate, sleep, calories) and questionnaires.
-- View data as line, bar, area, or scatter plots (e.g. scatter plots for cohort-wide participant distributions over time).
-- Filter by participant (including mapping internal IDs to Management Portal logins) and date range.
-- Persist basic widget configuration in the browser (via `localStorage`).
+Researchers can already switch between participant and cohort views, add per-widget visualizations backed by a shared data service and metric catalogue, select metrics from devices (e.g. steps, heart rate, sleep, calories) and questionnaires, view data as line/bar/area/scatter plots, filter by participant and date range, and persist basic widget configuration in the browser (via `localStorage`).

 However, there is no unified dashboard model, no drag-and-drop layout, and only minimal UI guidance for selecting useful metrics or views.